2021 Festival of Whales Logo Designed by:

 2006 - Phil Roberts

-Artist, Architect, Master Painter, Surf Artist, Movie Poster Illustrator
+Phil Roberts is an Artist, Architect, Master Painter, Surf Artist, Movie Poster Illustrator.
+Click on the link below to learn more.

 “The Dana Point Rendezvous painting was inspired by several factors that involve the annual migration of the Gray Whales along the pacific shelf near the coastline of southern California.